 Efforts to enhance coordination with private industry, small/microenterprise businesses, housing developers, and social service agencies include outreach to the Hyannis Area Chamber of Commerce, the Cape Cod Chamber of Commerce, and the Hyannis Main Street Business Improvement District.
-Meeting announcements, funding availability, document availability, and public comment periods are sent to agencies to distribute to members through email, newsletters, website updates, and other postings.
-These agencies also engage with Town staff throughout the public comment period.
+Public meeting announcements, funding availability, document availability, and public comment periods are sent to agencies to distribute to members through email, newsletters, website updates, and published in local print newspaper circulations.
+These agencies are also in contact with and engage with Town staff throughout the public comment period.